minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 enviornmental voting behaviour of representatives will be minimal, if significant.

+Given the differences in contribution sizes from the various interest groups, see @vote_spec, i.e. oil and gas (thus anti-environmental) individuals and interest groups contribute significantly more to congressional elections than pro-environmental individuals and interest groups, the second hypothesis states that changes from pro-env. to anti-env. votes will be more positively correlated with anti-environmental contributions, and the pro-env. contributions will be less significant and less "effective", given their lessened propensity to contribute to representatives.

 @stratmann-2002 shows that for junior representatives, the marginal effect of contribution was greater, whereas senior representatives were more steadfast in their positions.
-Similarly, this paper/model predicts that legislators that are in their first to third session are more likely to change their voting.// change if dummy seniority, not 1-3 if necessary!!!
+Similarly, this paper/model predicts that legislators in their early congressional terms are more likely to change their voting.// change if dummy seniority, not 1-3 if necessary!!!

-Given the differences in contribution sizes from the various interest groups, see @vote_spec, i.e. oil and gas (thus anti-environmental) individuals and interest groups contribute significantly more to congressional elections than pro-environmental individuals and interest groups, the third hypothesis states that changes from pro-env. to anti-env. votes will be more positively related with anti-environmental contributions, and the pro-env. votes being less significant and less "effective", given their lessened propensity to contribute to representatives.
+Lastly, since partisan affiliation and ideology is rather polarised in the United States @polarisation, and that usually, republicans receive higher campaign contributions on average, see @avg-contributions, the fourth hypothesis is that the effect of contributions on voting behaviour will be more significant for republican representatives than for democratic representatives.

-Lastly, since @stratmann-1995 stipulated that contributions which are given shortly before the vote have higher impacts on congressional voting behavior than contributions from the past election cylce.
-Taking this into consideration, the fourth hypothesis is that votes in a time frame of six months prior to the vote will have more significant effects on voting behaviour than contributions from the congressional session before, since the amount of contributions change compared to the timing of votes @stratmann-1998.
+// Lastly, since @stratmann-1995 stipulated that contributions which are given
+// shortly before the vote have higher impacts on congressional voting behavior
+// than contributions from the past election cylce.
+Taking this into consideration,
+// the fourth hypothesis is that votes in a time frame of six months prior to the
+// vote will have more significant effects on voting behaviour than contributions
+// from the congressional session before, since the amount of contributions change
+// compared to the timing of votes @stratmann-1998.

 // causal hypothesis where?